 St. Peter’s Basilica

 After visiting the Vatican museums, you will continue onto the 16th century St. Peter’s Basilica.
 Thanks to your private guide, you will gain access through a hidden door.
 First, admire Michelangelo’s “Pietà,” then take in other highlights that include the Pope’s tombs before finally setting your gaze on the towering Basilica of St. Peter.
-It is the largest Christian Church in the world and guaranteed to amaze all who visit.
+It is the largest Christian Church globally and is guaranteed to amaze all who visit.

 Just before ending your tour of the Vatican, you will enjoy the curved colonnades of St. Peter’s Square before a brief sighting of the Pope’s Balcony.

-Next, proceed to Spanish Steps, one of the most famous places to visit in Rome.
+Next, proceed to Spanish Steps, one of Rome’s most famous places to visit.
 Admire the Church of Trinità dei Monti, which sits at the top of the renowned stairwell with the Fontana Della Barcaccia at its foot.
 As you stand and listen to your Rome private guide, you will wonder how they were ever able to complete the marvelous Spanish Steps.

 Follow your Rome guide to the most spectacular fountain in Rome.
-Hidden down the city’s narrow backstreets, Fontana di Trevi is one of the most photographed Rome highlights.
+Fontana di Trevi is one of the most photographed Rome highlights hidden down the city’s narrow backstreets.
 It stands at the end of one of the ancient aqueducts that supplied the Roman empire with water.
 This iconic setting attracts many visitors if only for them to toss a coin into Trevi Fountain waters to ensure their safe return to Rome at some stage in the future.

-The Pantheon is a true masterpiece included in your “Rome in a Day tour” and among the best places to visit in Rome.
+The Pantheon is a true masterpiece included in your “Rome in a Day tour” and among Rome’s best places to visit.
 Immaculately preserved and seemingly just a few centuries old, it isn’t easy to believe that the structure was finished in AD 128 by Emperor Hadrian.
 The square in front of the Pantheon is a gathering place for locals.
 Its decorative 16th-century fountain sits beneath an Egyptian obelisk.